Frequently Asked Questions

 A: Just send us your application; then download our Transfer eligibility form and give it to the director of your English program to complete and send back to us.

-A: Yes, just send us the date, time, airline and flight number and we’ll pick you up at the airport.
+A: Yes, just send complete the airport pick-up form, and we’ll pick you up at the airport.
 It’s best to arrive Monday through Friday before 3:00 in the afternoon so that we can take you to get your room in the dormitory.
 The campus Housing Office closes every day at 5 o’clock.
 If you arrive in the evening or on Saturday or Sunday, you might need to spend the first night in a hotel at a cost of approximately $50.

 Q: Is Mobile a good place to learn English?